 1. Water Pipes Are Too Wide

-The size and diameter of your pipes will affect the water flow and the water to get to your shower.
+The size and diameter of your pipes will affect the water flow and the amount of water that gets into your shower.
 Wider pipes have more space for the hot water to flow through.

-Check the size of the pipes under your sink to determine the diameter.
-Residential pipes are typically sized between 1/4 to 2 inches.
-You can use the string method to measure the diameter.
+Check the size of the pipes under your sink to determine their diameter.
+Residential pipes are typically between 1/4 and 2 inches in diameter, which you can measure using the string method.

 Also, poor pipe fittings at the top or bottom of the hot water heating system interfere with the smooth flow of heated water.